For Want of a JOIN

 WARNING: Concurrent INTERACTIVE query limit reached (50).
 To increase concurrent queries, drop to BATCH priority, or contact us to increase your quota limits.

-In retrospect, the missing JOINs were just a smoulder.
-That smoulder eventually turned into a fire, but many other things were already on fire.
-The aforementioned TL/M, a first time homeowner, had their water pipes burst over the holidays, just weeks before our launch date in January.
-I’ve never seen someone under so much stress to try and make an immovable launch deadline!
-We also had to politely tell our partners that, no, CSV didn’t just mean “wrap the fields in double quotes and join them with commas and newlines”.
-Our on-call shifts were best described as disappointing.
+We also didn’t have much breathing room to do things right; organizationally, the missing JOIN performance issue was just one of many fires.
+Post-launch, our on-call shifts were best described as disappointing.
 Imagine being woken up at 4AM to find out that some user submitted a fake phone number, uncovering an edge case where the frontend phone number validator disagreed with the backend validator.
-Of course, our leadership, who mandated that all signup errors warranted paging the on-call, was equally to blame!
-And when the fix was submitted for the phone number bug, bureaucratic Q/C processes meant that our on-calls continued to be paged for bogus phone numbers for a few more weeks.
-So yes, much fire.
+(Our leadership had mandated that all signup errors warranted paging the on-call).
+And when the fix was submitted for the phone number bug, bureaucratic Q/C and release processes meant that our on-calls continued to be paged for bogus phone numbers for a few more weeks.

-What lessons should you take away from this episode?
-Here’s a few:
+What lessons should we take away from this story?

 - Operate on data where it resides.
 Python is a control plane, not a data plane.

-- Parallelizing something you haven’t optimized first is as likely to make it slower as it is to speed it up.
+- Parallelizing something you haven’t optimized first is as likely to slow it down as to speed it up.